Native languages preservation

 Gabrielino is pronounced gab-ree-uh-lee-noh.
 It is also spelled Gabrieleno, Gabrieliño or Gabrieleño.

 This was the Spanish name for the tribe.
-The Spanish had the habit of naming the so-called
+The Spanish usually named the "Mission Indians" of southern California after the nearest

 The people's original name for themselves may have been Kizh, which means "home."
 Some Gabrielino descendants

 prefer the name Tongva, which probably came from an indigenous village name.

 The Gabrielinos are a Southern California tribe, located on the West

 Coast around what is now Los Angeles.
 Most Gabrielino people still live in this area today.